odpi/egeria/open-metadata-resources/README.md

 * **[open-metadata-demos](open-metadata-demos)** - provides the scripts and
 instructions to run a demo.

+* **[open-metadata-deployment](open-metadata-deployment)** - provides docker images and helm charts for standard deployment configurations of Egeria and other integrated technology.

 * **[open-metadata-samples](open-metadata-samples)** - provides samples of
 different types of plugin components.